-The pharmaceutical company Sanofi announced today that it’s undertaking a voluntary recall of Zantac due to concerns about a potential cancer-causing chemical.
+In October, pharmaceutical company Sanofi announced it’s undertaking a voluntary recall of Zantac due to concerns about a potential cancer-causing chemical.

 Last year, multiple drugstores stopped selling the drug.
 CVS and Walgreens no longer sell Zantac and other ranitidine medications.

 CVS is currently offering customers who recently bought Zantac or another ranitidine drug a refund.
 The chain will continue to sell other over-the-counter (OTC) heartburn medications, like Pepcid and Tagamet, which don’t contain ranitidine.

-In September, the FDA reported that small amounts of a cancer-causing chemical called N-nitrosodimethylamine (NDMA) were detected in several brand-name and generic heartburn medications.
+In September, the FDA reported that small amounts of NDMA were detected in several brand-name and generic heartburn medications.

 This affects the many people who regularly use ranitidine medications to prevent and treat heartburn, ulcers, and gastroesophageal reflux disease (GERD).

 The FDA is investigating whether the low levels found in the ranitidine medicines create a health risk.